-Tommy Docherty – Former Manchester United Manager, Former Scottish Football International and Entertaining After-Dinner Speaker.
+Tommy Docherty is a Former Manchester United Manager and Scottish Football International.

-Tommy Docherty is renowned as one of the most colourful characters in football – the man who often claims to have had more clubs than Jack Nicklaus!
+Docherty is one of the most colourful characters in football – the man who often claims to have had more clubs than Jack Nicklaus!

-The fast-talking, wisecracking Glaswegian is a stalwart of the After-Dinner circuit and is known throughout the country as ‘THE DOC’.
+The fast-talking, wisecracking Glaswegian is a stalwart of the After-Dinner circuit, known throughout the country as ‘THE DOC’.

 Tommy Docherty’s football career began when he joined non-League Shettleston Juniors.

-Immediately, Tommy was offered the post of player-coach at Chelsea F.C. and less than twelve months later, after Ted Drake’s departure, Tommy took over as manager.
+Tommy was immediately offered the position of player-coach at Chelsea F.C. and within twelve months he took over as manager.

 He led Chelsea to the FA and Fairs Cup semi-finals, before reaching the FA Cup Final in 1967.

-Tommy Docherty is recognised as one of the UK’s funniest football speakers.
+Tommy Docherty is recognised as one of the UK’s funniest football after dinner speakers.